Thursday 21st November 2024 An Astronomical Adventure Story

 Today he runs both the Observatory and Planetarium in Armagh, where research & discovery, education & outreach, history & heritage all come together and contribute to a sense of place and civic pride in the community.

-Tickets available here (£3 for members of BRLSI or Herschel Society and students, £6 for others, proceeds to the BRLSI).
+Tickets will be available here (£3 for members of BRLSI or Herschel Society and students, £6 for others, proceeds to the BRLSI).